Exact Excited-State Functionals of the Asymmetric Hubbard Dimer

-Figure \ref{fig:fn} shows $f_{n}$ as a function of $\Dv$ at $\rho = 0$ and $\pm 1/2$ for each state and the location of the corresponding stationary points.
-For $\rho=0$ (transparent curves), one recovers the energies $E_n$ plotted in Fig.~\eqref{fig:energies}.
-The values of the functions $f_{n}$ at their stationary points (red circle, blue triangle, and green square at $\Dv = 0$) correspond to the initial values of $F_0$, $F_1^\cup$, and $F_2$ in Fig~\ref{fig:F}.
-For $\rho = 1/2$, $f_0$ (solid red curve) and $f_2$ (solid green curve) have a single extremum: a maximum and a minimum yielding the ground-state and second-excited-state functionals, $F_0(\rho)$ and $F_2(\rho)$, respectively, as depicted in Fig.~\ref{fig:F}.
-The blue curve $f_1$ exhibits a local maximum and minimum that corresponds to the two branches of the multi-valued functional associated with the first excited state, $F_1^{\cap}(\rho)$ and $F_1^{\cup}(\rho)$, respectively.
+Figure \ref{fig:fn} shows $f_m$ as a function of $\Dv$ at $\rho = 0$ and $\pm 1/2$ for each state and the location of the corresponding stationary points.
+For $\rho=0$ (transparent curves), one recovers the energies $E_m$ plotted in Fig.~\ref{fig:energies}.
+The values of the functions $f_m$ at their stationary points (red circle, blue triangle, and green square at $\Dv = 0$) correspond to the initial values of $F_0$, $F_1^\cup$, and $F_2$ in Fig~\ref{fig:F}.
+For $\rho = 1/2$, $f_0$ (solid red curve) and $f_2$ (solid green curve) have a single extremum: a maximum and a minimum yielding the ground- and second-excited-state functionals, $F_0(\rho)$ and $F_2(\rho)$, respectively, as depicted in Fig.~\ref{fig:F}.
+The blue curve $f_1$ exhibits a local maximum and minimum that correspond to the two branches of the multi-valued functional associated with the first-excited state, $F_1^{\cap}(\rho)$ and $F_1^{\cup}(\rho)$, respectively.

-In practice, Lieb's formulation has a very neat geometric illustration in the Hubbard dimer: the total energies $E_n$ are ``tipped'' by the addition of the linear term $-\Dv \rho$, which shifts their extrema: the maxima of $E_0$ and $E_1$ towards $\Delta v < 0$ and the minimum of $E_2$ towards $\Delta v >0$.
-Moreover, in the case of the first excited state, the linear curve $- \Dv \rho$ shifts the energy in such a way that, as soon as $\rho>0$, a local minimum appears (outermost blue triangle) in $f_1$.
+In practice, Lieb's formulation has a very neat geometric illustration in the Hubbard dimer.
+The total energies $E_m$ are ``tipped'' by the addition of the linear term $-\Dv \rho$, which shifts their extrema: the maxima of $E_0$ and $E_1$ towards $\Delta v < 0$ and the minimum of $E_2$ towards $\Delta v >0$.
+Moreover, in the case of the first-excited state, the linear curve $- \Dv \rho$ shifts the energy in such a way that, as soon as $\rho>0$, a local minimum appears (outermost blue triangle) in $f_1$.
 This minimum and the maximum gradually get closer as $\rho$ increases, until they merge at $\rho = \rho_c$, $f_1$ becoming monotonic with no stationary points for $\rho > \rho_c$.
-For $\rho = -1/2$ (dashed curves) the situation is exactly mirrored.
+The situation is exactly mirrored for $\rho = -1/2$ (dashed curves).